3mdeb/96boards-docs-wiki/DragonBoard™-410c-Linux-Install.md

 **Congratulations!
 You are now booting your newly installed operating system directly from eMMC on the DragonBoard™ 410c!**

 ***

 ## Windows Host

-This section show how to install the Linaro based Debian operating system to your DragonBoard™ 410c using a Windows host computer.
+This section show how to install the Linaro based Debian operating system to your DragonBoard™ 410c using the SD Card method on a Windows host computer.
+***

 - [**Step 1**: Prepare MicroSD card]()
 - [**Step 2**: Recall Download Location]()